The-Academic-Observatory/oaebu-workflows/docs/workflows/onix_workflow_step_3.md

 # ONIX workflow Step 3 - Exporting to Elasticsearch

 Step three of the ONIX workflow is to export the book_product table to a sequence of flattened tables that can be exported to Elasticsearch.
-The data in these tables is not materially different to the book product table, just organised in a way better suited for dashboards in Kibana.
+The data in these tables is not materially different to the book product table, just organised in a way, better suited for dashboards in Kibana.

 ``` eval_rst
 .. image:: ../static/onix_workflow_3.png